Free delivery on orders $75+

 The first few times you medicate, record your symptoms prior to dosage (it’s often helpful to use a 1-10 scale to rate the severity).
 As you begin your medication session, take note of the immediate effects.
 You’ll want to record the symptom level, and any other things you notice about how the medicine interacts with your mind and body.
 Then, take note of the symptoms at regular intervals (shorter for inhaled / smoked, longer for ingested).
 If you do this for each new medicine, you will develop a treasure trove of information on how your condition responds to medication, which will be a valuable tool for both you and your doctor to evaluate the effectiveness of cannabis.

 If at first you don’t succeed, don’t give up!
 Remember medical cannabis is not one single drug, but a robust pharmacopeia with a huge variety of options.
 If you had any adverse psychological reactions (dysphoria, paranoia) you should try strains with more CBD and less THC.
-If you suffer from glaucoma, try strains high in CBG; if you get the munchies and eat too much, try strains high in THCV.
+If you suffer from glaucoma, try strains high in CBG; if you get the munchies and eat too much, try strains high in THCv.
 Different strains feature different terpene profiles as well, so two flowers with the same ratio of THC to CBD might affect you differently.
 This is where your medication diary really shines!
 Making a note of what helps, you may find that they always smell of lemons, or always have purple hairs.
 This will help you identify medicine that is going to work for you, even if it’s a strain you haven’t heard of before.

 If you’ve been vaping, try edibles — or vice-versa.
 There are more differences between ingested and inhaled cannabis than the duration of effects.
 Here’s a very informative video explaining this: